Provincial and Territorial Energy Profiles – Manitoba

 Description:

-This stacked column graph shows GHG emissions in Manitoba by sector every five years from 1990 to 2020 in MT of CO2 equivalent.
-Total GHG emissions have increased in Manitoba from 18.3 MT of CO2e in 1990 to 21.7 MT of CO2e in 2020.
+This stacked column graph shows GHG emissions in Manitoba by sector from 1990 to 2022 in MT of CO2 equivalent.
+Total GHG emissions have increased in Manitoba from 18.2 MT of CO2e in 1990 to 21.6 MT of CO2e in 2022.

 • Figure 8: Emissions Intensity of Electricity Generation